 The Department of Radiation Medicine welcomes you to apply for a residency position through AAMC's Electronic Residency Application Service (ERAS).
 No paper applications will be accepted.
 Only complete applications submitted through the ERAS system will be considered.

 All applicants must be eligible for medical licensure in the State of Oregon.
 Graduates from foreign medical schools should contact the OHSU GME Office to ensure that eligibility requirements have been met.

 All applications must be submitted through the Electronic Residency Application Service (ERAS).
-Applications should be submitted by October 13, 2019.

 Foreign graduates can submit an application with the Educational Commission for Foreign Medical Graduates.

 A completed Electronic Residency Application Service (ERAS) application includes the following: